 In the third type of ascending aortic disease, the configuration is midway between the previous two patterns; that is, there is some dilatation of the annulus and root and some effacement of the sinuses, but these elements are not dramatic.
 The overall appearance is that of a large tube, rather than a flask.
 For such aortas, either supracoronary tube grafting or aortic root replacement may be appropriate.

 The Crawford classification (Figure 37–2) is used to categorize the appearance of an aneurysm in the descending aorta and thoracoabdominal aorta.
 This classification is based on the longitudinal location and extent of aortic involvement, has implications for surgical strategy, and affects the risk of perioperative complications.

 The Crawford classification of descending and thoracoabdominal aneurysms.
 See text for description of each type.
 (Reprinted, with permission, from Cohn LH, Edmunds LH Jr, eds.
 Cardiac Surgery in the Adult, 2nd ed.
 New York: McGraw-Hill; 2003.)

 Type I aneurysms involve most of the thoracic aorta and the upper abdominal aorta.
 Type II aneurysms, the most extensive and most dangerous to repair, involve the entire descending and abdominal aortas.
 Type III aneurysms involve the lower thoracic and abdominal aortas.
 Type IV aneurysms are predominantly abdominal but involve thoracoabdominal exposure because of the proximity of the upper border to the diaphragm.

-The genetics of Marfan disease, a well-known cause of aneurysms of the thoracic aorta, have been well delineated, with ...
+The genetics of Marfan disease, a well-known cause of aneurysms of the thoracic aorta, have been well delineated, with over ...